 Oculus Quest 3 specs and rumors

-The most obvious spec the Oculus Quest 3 will have is a 120Hz display by default.
+The most obvious spec the Oculus Quest 3 and Oculus Quest Pro (Cambria) will have is a 120Hz display by default.
 The current Quest 2 can support a 120Hz refresh rate but it needs apps to upscale content to do so.
 A speedy refresh rate out of the box would be much appreciated, especially by those who can suffer from motion sickness when using VR headsets.

 Aside from that, we can expect there to be an upgraded chipset, likely from Qualcomm.
 This could be custom silicon, rather than an off-the-shelf chipset.